Economic & Community Development

 Traffic Signs are a feature that safely controls the flow of traffic.
 Sometimes these signs are obstructed, knocked down, twisted, or even stolen.
 Signs that need to be repaired or replaced should be reported to the Public Works Department as soon as possible.

-Click here to view the 2021 Martin Water Department Water Quality Report
+Click here to view the Martin Water Department Water Quality Report for 2023

 The City of Martin operates its own water treatment plant maintaining the highest water quality standards as established by the state of Tennessee.